carleenaortega/group_06-1/Milestone_3/README.md

   **EDA script to export images with EDA_script.R** \
   Rscript scripts/EDA_script.R --path="images"

   **Knit the .Rmd final report into pdf and html documents** \
   Rscript scripts/knit_final_report.R --final_report="docs/final_report.Rmd"

+_Instructions for how to completely reproduce this analysis using GNU MAKE_